Doing It for the Halibut

 Pacific Halibut are Extra Special

 In case you don’t already know, here are some good reasons why halibut are so special.
 Do a quick poll with your family and friends and ask them what their favorite white fish is to eat, or ask someone whose gone fishing in Alaska about their most prized trophy fish.
 Pardon me for excluding salmon as a trophy fish, but it’s an orange-fleshed fish from a more bourgeois class in the upper water column.
 Pacific halibut are less discriminant and lowly bottom dwellers but certainly have excellent taste in cuisine.
-They’ll eat crabs and shrimp off the bottom for appetizers and make jaunts into the water column to eat those higher-up fishes for the main course.
+They’ll eat crabs and shrimp off the bottom for appetizers and make jaunts into the water column to eat those higher-up fish for the main course.

 Unfortunately for halibut, they are highly esteemed to us humans.
 Walk into just about any seafood market and you’ll see halibut steaks, filets or both.
 Most haute in seafood restaurants these days are the cheeks, considered the “beef tenderloin” cut of the halibut while for casual dinners common fare in just about any northwest gastro pub is the beer-batter deep-fried halibut fish n’ chips.

 Good thing halibut are big so there’s enough to go around.
-Pacific halibut are the largest flatfish, and if you make no bones about it by excluding Sharknado-type fishes, halibut are the largest fish in the North Pacific Ocean.
+Pacific halibut are the largest flatfish, and if you make no bones about it by excluding Sharknado-type fish, halibut are the largest fish in the North Pacific Ocean.
 That’s because skeletons of huge fish like the basking shark are not made of bone, they are made entirely of cartilage, that flimsy stuff that allows your protruding appendages like ears and nose to bend instead of break.
 We’ve all heard the fish stories about the 8 foot 500 pound halibut that some guy caught on “ten-pound” test fishing line, and once he landed it on the deck of his wooden skiff, it flipped and flopped so hard that it punched a hole in the bottom and sunk the boat.
 With all that bulk and muscle, halibut are strong swimmers that are known to take occasional road trips traveling more than 1000 miles anywhere along the North American coast with occasional trips abroad to Russia and Japan, although no one really knows why for sure.
 Like me, maybe it’s trips to get more sun or some different cuisine.

 These are among the things that make the Pacific halibut so extra special.
 Well, I guess sinking boats isn’t so good.
 Good thing skiffs are mostly made of aluminum and fiberglass nowadays.